cyfinoid/cloudpeep/Readme.md

 - Verify credentials are correct
 - Check IAM permissions
 - Ensure credentials haven't expired

+**"Service not available"**
+- Some AWS services are not available in the browser SDK
+- Check the unimplemented services section in results
+- Use Node.js SDK for full service coverage

 ### Browser Console
 Open browser developer tools (F12) to see: